colearendt/tidyjson/README.md

 about defining the schema explicitly.

 Thus, the first step is to usually understand the structure of the JSON.
-A first step can be to look at individual records with command line tools that make the JSON pretty (in linux or OSX):
+A first step can be to look at individual records with `jsonlite::prettify`:

 ```
-head -n 1 file.json | python -m json.tool
+library(jsonlite)
+prettify(json)
 ```

 Examining various random records can begin to give you a sense of what the JSON